Press Coverage

 Photo by Emily Denaro

 Pilobolus returned to The Joyce Theater in New York City for a three-week residency from July 23 to August 11, 2024 as part of the re:CREATION tour.
-In addition to classic and contemporary pieces, two programs–Dreams and Memory–featured two new NYC premieres, including the women’s duet, “Bloodlines,” featuring Marlon Feliz and Hannah Klinkman, and a full-company piece entitled “Tales from the Underworld,” which included live music performance by composter and collaborator Stuart Bogie.
+In addition to classic and contemporary pieces, two programs–Dreams and Memory–featured two new NYC premieres, including the women’s duet, “Bloodlines,” featuring Marlon Feliz and Hannah Klinkman, and a full-company piece entitled “Tales from the Underworld,” which included live music performance by composer and collaborator Stuart Bogie.

 press highlights…